 Change in Performance Appraisal Trends

-Not only has the pandemic changed the way we work, but it has also altered the performance appraisal trends.
-With a large number of people working remotely, there is a bigger need for managers to review their employees as per the current scenario.
-Here are some performance appraisal trends to watch out for in 2021:
+Not only has the pandemic changed the way we work, but it has also altered the ways in which we are recognized for our work.
+Here are some performance appraisal trends to watch out for in 2022:

 1. COVID-19 Costs to the Company

-If your company carried out a large number of layoffs or salary cuts during the pandemic, the need to understand why this happened is crucial.
+If your company carried out many layoffs or salary cuts during the pandemic, the need to understand why this happened is crucial.
 Did they lose big profile customers?
 Was the industry heavily impacted by the pandemic more so than others?
-If the company you work for has an overall decrease in revenue due to the pandemic, the changes of getting an appraisal this year are pretty low.
+If the company you work for has an overall decrease in revenue due to the pandemic, the chances of getting an appraisal this year are low.

 2. Critical Contribution